Red Currant Bakery

 • Preheat the oven to 375 F.

 • After 10 minutes the dough should be soft and stretchy but still a little sticky.
 Remove the dough and grease the bowl.
 Place the dough back in and cover the bowl with a damp towel or plastic.
-Then place it somewhere warm to rest for 30 minutes.
+Then place it somewhere warm to rest for 30 minutes or until doubled in size.

 Process images for how to make the yeasted dough for the bienenstich cake base.